 The All-on-4 concept is a treatment solution for patients with edentulism and is associated with predictable outcomes.7 The placement and angulation of implants in the All-on-4 concept is a paradigm shift compared with the traditional axial placement in a vertical manner.
 In addition to facilitating an avoidance of anatomical structures, these angulations allow the use of longer implants.
 This increases bone-to-implant contact and enables implant placement into better quality bone anteriorly.
 Furthermore, this facilitates biomechanical advantages via a reduction in posterior cantilevers and allows for well-spaced implants.
 The latter is beneficial for hygiene because it allows for ease of cleaning.
 The All-on-4 concept has definitive cost and time advantages because this technique avoids the need for major grafting in a majority of cases.
 Reductions in the number of implants and components needed further augment the cost-effectiveness of this concept compared with traditional implant reconstructions.

 A concern raised by some clinicians is the possibility of failure of one implant and the subsequent inability to support a fixed prosthesis, which requires a minimum of four implants.
-However, implant failures with this technique are relatively rare; early failures can be addressed by modifying the provisional prosthesis, and the implant can be replaced and used within the same prosthesis.
+However, implant failures with this technique are relatively rare, and early failures can be addressed by modifying the provisional prosthesis and the implant can be replaced and used within the same prosthesis.
 After this, the final prosthesis can be constructed after the verification of optimal integration.
 In patients with greater risk factors, the placement of additional implants such as an all-on-5 in the mandible or an all-on-6 in the maxilla can be considered.